RahulModak74/Bayesian-Traffic-Prism/playwright_botnet_doc.md

 Show how FastNetMon fails to identify this as malicious traffic Then demonstrate how Traffic-Prism correctly identifies these sessions as automated/bot traffic

-Note that this script generates fewer requests per second than the previous one but creates much more sophisticated traffic that better represents the types of attacks Traffic-Prism is designed to detect.
+Note that this script generates fewer requests per second than the botnet.py one but creates much more sophisticated traffic that better represents the types of attacks Traffic-Prism is designed to detect.
 You can adjust the concurrent sessions parameter based on your testing system's capacity.
 Even 10-20 concurrent Playwright sessions can generate significant load, especially on smaller systems.